 The Digital Museum

-We encourage you to visit the Museum by using this presentation.
-Also, it is an excellent introduction to the history of Fiskars Ironworks and the Museum.
+This audioguide it is an excellent introduction to the history of Fiskars Ironworks and the Museum.
+Additionally, you will find more digital content on our YouTube channel.

 Discover the cultural heritage of Europe via the Internet.
 At europeana.eu you can find memories relating to the Fiskars Ironworks collected in connection with the 70th anniversary of the Museum.